What to expect at your audition

 - One monologue, approximately 2 minutes long, from a published play.
 This should be in your own accent and age appropriate (i.e. if you are 15, don’t perform a character piece for a 50 year old).
 Be prepared to take direction from the panel.

 - Be prepared to talk about yourself – your hopes and ambitions, why you want to come to RCS Junior Conservatoire etc.

 The CPP audition will take the form of a two hour group improvisation workshop.
 This will be followed by a short 10 minute individual interview.

-> Once you have applied, we will send you some pictures.
-You should choose one and prepare your own piece of theatre around this (maximum 2 minutes).
+Once you have applied, we will send you some images to act as a stimulus via email.
+You should choose one and prepare your own piece of theatre inspired by the image (maximum 2 minutes).
 It can include music, dance, spoken word, props, costumes anything.
 All we ask is that if it’s messy, you bring cleaning materials with you.
 The short pieces will be performed as part of the workshop.

-> As part of the musical theatre audition, you will undertake a one hour dance and improvisation workshop.
+As part of the musical theatre audition, you will undertake a one hour dance and improvisation workshop.
 In addition, you’ll have a 20 minute individual audition.
 For this you should:

 - Prepare two contrasting songs, no longer than two minutes each, preferably in a musical theatre style.
 Your songs should be from the musical theatre genre.
 Please bring your sheet music with you as you will be accompanied by a pianist.